Finland: Sauna

-The Finns' love for saunas is generally associated with Finnish cultural tradition in the world.
+The Finns' love for saunas is generally associated with Finnish cultural tradition.
 Sauna is a type of dry steam bath practiced widely in Finland, which is especially evident in the strong tradition around Midsummer and Christmas.
-The word sauna is of Proto-Finnish origin (found in Finnic and Sami languages) dating back 7,000 years.
+The word sauna is of Proto-Finnish origin (found in Finnic and Sámi languages) dating back 7,000 years.
 Steam baths have been part of European tradition elsewhere as well, but the sauna has survived best in Finland, in addition to Sweden, Estonia, Latvia, Russia, Norway, and parts of the United States and Canada.
 Moreover, nearly all Finnish houses have either their own sauna or in multi-story apartment houses, a timeshare sauna.
 Municipal swimming halls and hotels have often their own saunas.
 The Finnish sauna culture is inscribed on the UNESCO Intangible Cultural Heritage Lists.

 Cuisine

 Finnish cuisine generally combines traditional country fare and contemporary style cooking.
 Potato, meat and fish play a prominent role in traditional Finnish dishes.
 Finnish foods often use wholemeal products (rye, barley, oats) and berries (such as bilberries, lingonberries, cloudberries, and sea buckthorn).
 Milk and its derivatives like buttermilk are commonly used as food and drink.
 The most popular fish food in Finland is salmon.

 Finland has the world's second highest per capita consumption of coffee.
 Milk consumption is also high, at an average of about 112 litre, per person, per year, even though 17% of the Finns are lactose intolerant.